 Before you start thinking that royalty-free means it’s free music – it’s not.
 Although it doesn’t require any payments to the original creator, royalty-free music doesn’t mean it’s free.

 It depends on how you are going to use them and where.
 The main difference between royalty-free and the latter is that this has more relaxed policies when being used.
-As mentioned above, royalty-free means you’re not paying the original creator / copyright owner each time that you use or play the song.
+As mentioned above, royalty-free means you’re not paying the original creator/copyright owner each time that you use or play the song.

 Companies, musicians, music sites, and other places you’d find royalty-free music usually have legal terms published for you to adhere to as part of the royalty-free license agreement.
-Some sites may require having certain wording for proper credits, while others might require a one-time payment for the royalty-free license.
+Some sites may require certain wording for proper credits, while others might require a one-time payment for the royalty-free license.
 So, before you use royalty-free podcast intro music, we suggest that you first check the restrictions that apply.

-Sites that offer Royalty free Music For Podcasts
+Sites that offer Royalty-free Music For Podcasts

 For music that doesn’t specify whether they are royalty-free or not – chances are that they are not.
 That is why it is important to look for the fine print published on a website before downloading them.

 Incompetech has been around for quite some time.
 Of all the royalty-free music sites, it’s one of the longest-standing sites that has been offering a large library to choose from.
 All of the music that is published here is created by a single artist, Kevin MacLeod.
 For as long as you give credit to the artist, you can use any songs for your podcast.
-Kevin has hundreds of songs published in the site across different genres.
+Kevin has hundreds of songs published on the site across different genres.
 So, it doesn’t hurt to at least give him some credit when you use his music.

 Shutterstock is well-known for providing the best stock images out there.
-They’re not on the low-end of prices, but because of their pricing structure, those images are not overused by others out there.
+They’re not on the low end of prices, but because of their pricing structure, those images are not overused by others out there.
 Same with their music.
 The music they have is exclusive to Shutterstock and you won’t be able to find them anywhere else.

 They provide some of the best royalty-free music out there for $199 per year ($16.60 per month) for an unlimited music plan.
 Or if you only want one music track, a standard license for one is $49, which covers podcasts.